bbawuah/personal-blogpage/src/pages/the-playing-children.md

 ---
-title: "The playing children"
+title: 'The playing children'
-date: "2020-05-11"
+date: '2020-05-11'
+type: 'blog'
 ---

 Philosopher Michel Foucault gave us an apple to shape our own existence in a certain direction.

 But to what extent can we "shape our lives" in our society?